 - Rosenblum v.
 Oracle America, Inc. Tony represented Oracle in litigation concerning the development and rollout of Oregon's state healthcare exchange website and IT backend.

 - Synopsys Inc. v.
 Ubiquiti Networks Inc. Tony represents Synopsys in a high-profile software piracy case.

 - In re Certain Formatted Magnetic Data Storage Tapes and Cartridges Containing Same.
 Tony represented Oracle in an International Trade Commission Investigation concerning Oracle's enterprise magnetic tape cartridges.

 - Mentor Graphics Inc. v.
 Synopsys Inc. Tony represented Synopsys in a patent litigation concerning the ZeBu hardware emulator.

 - Graphics Properties Holdings, Inc., v.
 Panasonic Corp.
 Tony represented Panasonic Corporation in litigation concerning patents on LCD display screens and graphics rendering.
-There were two concurrent litigations in the District of Delaware and the International Trade Commission.
+There were concurrent litigations in the District of Delaware and the International Trade Commission.

 - Fujitsu Limited v.
 Tellabs, Inc. Tony represented Fujitsu in the telecommunications patent litigation in the Northern District of Illinois.